perwin/pyimfit/docs/overview.rst

 For Those Already Familiar with Imfit
 -------------------------------------

-If you've already used the command-line version of **Imfit**, here are the essential things to know:
+If you’ve already used the command-line version of **Imfit**, here are the essential things to know:

 -  PyImfit operates on 2D NumPy arrays instead of FITS files; to use a